yannickstruyf3/kontainer-engine-driver-karbon/README.md

 # DIY
 ## Building Karbon Cluster driver

-`make`
+`make build`

-Will output driver binaries into the `dist` directory, these can be imported directly into Rancher and used as cluster drivers.
+Will output driver binaries into the `bin` directory, these can be imported directly into Rancher and used as cluster drivers.
 They must be distributed via URLs that your Rancher instance can establish a connection to and download the driver binaries.
 For example, this driver is distributed via a GitHub